nnao45/baketsu/README.md

 # baketsu :inbox_tray:
-This is received byte stream, and do anything in a rich option(and it's :bullettrain_side: fast:exclamation:).
+This is received byte stream, and do anything with rich options(and it's :bullettrain_side: fast:exclamation:).
 baketsu means bucket in japanese.
 # What to do ?
 ## default